Data protection violations in direct marketing: million-euro fine against Swiss Post confirmed

 The Austrian Federal Administrative Court has confirmed a heavy fine against Austrian Post.
 The company had processed data on political opinions ("affinities") without a legal basis and used it for direct marketing.
-The ruling shows the mistakes companies can make when handling sensitive data and the consequences of breaches of the GDPR.
+The ruling shows what mistakes companies can make when handling sensitive data and what consequences violations of the GDPR have.

 Facts and course of proceedings

 Österreichische Post AG operated an extensive database with target group addresses, which was used for targeted marketing measures.
 Various personal characteristics were analyzed and stored in order to enable individually tailored advertising campaigns.
-A central element was the calculation of so-called "affinities", which indicated the probabilities with which a person might be interested in the advertising of certain political parties.
+A central element was the calculation of so-called "affinities", which indicated the probability of a person opting for the Advertising of certain political parties.
 These affinities were derived from socio-demographic data, previous purchasing behavior and other criteria and stored in the database.
 The calculated values were not only used for internal analysis purposes, but were also sold to third-party companies.

-The company also collected other personal data, including information on parcel frequency, i.e. how often a person has received parcels in a given period.
+In addition, the company collected further personal dataincluding information on parcel frequency, i.e. how often a person has received parcels in a certain period of time.
 This data was obtained by linking it to logistics services.
 In addition, the company analyzed relocation probabilities based on forwarding orders, among other things.
 This information was used to further segment the target groups.

 The data protection authority became aware of the company after reports in the media about the possible misuse of sensitive data.
-In January 2019, it initiated an investigation to examine the lawfulness of the data processing.
-The investigation revealed that the company had not obtained the consent of the data subjects for the processing of their data.
-A data protection impact assessment had also not been carried out properly.
+In January 2019, it initiated an investigation to examine the legality of the data processing.
+The investigation found that the company did not Consent of the persons concerned for the Processing of their data.
+Also a Data protection impact assessment had not been carried out properly.

 Based on these findings, administrative criminal proceedings were initiated, which ended with a considerable fine.
-The data protection authority imposed a fine of 18 million euros for violations of the GDPR.
-The company then lodged an appeal with the Federal Administrative Court, which reassessed the case and examined the legal framework for data processing in detail.
-As a result, the amount of the fine was adjusted, while the data protection violations found were essentially confirmed.
+The data protection authority imposed a fine for violations of the GDPR a fine of 18 million euros.
+The company then submitted Complaint to the Federal Administrative Court, which reassessed the case and examined the legal framework for data processing in detail.
+As a result, the amount of the fine was adjusted, while the data protection violations identified were essentially confirmed.

-The court found that the processing of political affinities violates Art.
-9 GDPR.
-This provision generally prohibits the processing of personal data revealing political opinions.
-Unless one of the exceptions listed in Art.
+The court found that the Processing of political affinities against Art.
+9 GDPR is violated.
+This provision generally prohibits the Processing personal data revealing political opinions.
+Unless one of the grounds listed in Art.
 9 para.
-2 GDPR applies.
-As there was no explicit consent from the data subjects and no other legitimate legal basis for the processing, it was classified as unlawful.
-The company had used statistical methods to calculate probabilities for political preferences and passed these on to third parties for the purpose of targeted election advertising.
-This not only constitutes a violation of the ban on processing sensitive data, but also of the requirement for transparency and the requirement for fairness pursuant to Art.
+2 GDPR exceptions mentioned above.
+As there is no explicit Consent of the data subject and there was no other legitimate legal basis for the Processing was classified as inadmissible.
+The company had used statistical methods to calculate probabilities for political preferences and had sent these to the public for the purpose of targeted election advertising.
+Third passed on.
+This is not only a Infringement against the ban on Processing sensitive data, but also violates the principle of transparency and the principle of fairness pursuant to Art.
 5 para.
 1 GDPR.

 Determining the probability of relocation was equally problematic.
 The company used data from forwarding orders to calculate the probability of certain people or households moving in the future.
 This information was then used for targeted direct marketing.
-As the data subjects had not expressly consented to this further processing and had not been given clear information about the use of the data, the court also considered this to be a breach of the GDPR.
+As the data subjects had not expressly consented to this further processing and had not been given any clear information about the use of the data, the court also considered this to be an infringement of data protection law.
+Infringement against the GDPR.
 Particularly relevant in this context was Art.
-14 GDPR, which obliges companies to inform data subjects about the origin and purpose of the data used if it was not collected directly from them.
-The inadequate information provided to data subjects therefore constituted a breach of the information obligations.
+14 GDPRwhich obliges companies to inform data subjects about the origin and purpose of the data used if it was not collected directly from them.
+The inadequate information provided to data subjects therefore constitutes a Infringement against the Duty to inform represent.

 Neglect of GDPR basics

-Furthermore, the court found that the company had not kept a complete and compliant record of processing activities.
+In addition, the court found that the company had not submitted a complete and compliant List of processing activities had led to.
 According to Art.
-30 GDPR, controllers must provide comprehensive documentation of their data processing activities.
-There were significant deficiencies in this register, particularly in the description of data categories and their purposes.
-Incorrect or incomplete documentation not only makes inspection by the supervisory authorities more difficult, but also breaches the accountability obligation under Art.
+30 GDPR must Responsible persons a comprehensive Documentation of their data processing activities.
+There were significant shortcomings in this list, particularly in the description of data categories and the purposes for which they are used.
+An incorrect or incomplete Documentation not only makes monitoring by the supervisory authorities more difficult, but also violates the accountability obligation under Art.
 5 para.
 2 GDPR.

-The data protection impact assessment, which is required under Art.
-35 GDPR for data processing with a particularly high risk, was also deemed inadequate.
-The company's assessment that there was no high risk to the rights and freedoms of data subjects was not shared by the court.
-In particular, the processing of political affinity was classified as high risk, as it is likely to enable targeted political influence and, in the event of unauthorized disclosure, may have a significant impact on the privacy of the data subjects.
-The lack of a comprehensive and appropriate risk analysis was therefore considered a further violation of the GDPR.
+The Data protection impact assessmentwhich according to Art.
+35 GDPR is required for data processing with a particularly high risk was deemed inadequate.
+The court did not share the company's assessment that there was no high risk to the rights and freedoms of data subjects.
+In particular, the Processing of political affinity has been classified as high risk, as it is likely to enable targeted political influence and, in the event of unauthorized disclosure, could have a significant impact on the Privacy of those affected.
+The lack of a comprehensive and appropriate risk analysis was therefore identified as a further Infringement against the GDPR viewed.

 Consequences for companies

 The ruling shows that data protection violations can have considerable legal and economic consequences.
-In particular, the processing of sensitive data (e.g. political affinities) without a clear legal basis poses considerable risks for companies.
-In this case, the data protection authority imposed a fine of 18 million euros, which the BVwG confirmed but reduced to 16 million euros.
-The fine was imposed due to several serious violations of the GDPR: in particular with regard to the unlawful processing of data on political affinities, the further processing of package frequencies and relocation probabilities as well as the inadequate data protection impact assessment.
+In particular the Processing sensitive data (e.g. political affinities) without a clear legal basis poses considerable risks for companies.
+In this case, the data protection authority imposed a fine of 18 million euros, which the Federal Administrative Court confirmed but reduced to 16 million euros.
+The fine was imposed due to several serious breaches of the GDPR imposed: in particular with regard to the unlawful Processing of data on political inclinations, the further processing of packet frequencies and relocation probabilities as well as the inadequate Data protection impact assessment.

 Companies must ensure that their data protection impact assessments cover realistic risks and are based on a solid legal foundation.
-Transparent information for data subjects is essential in order to meet the requirements of the GDPR.
-The regulation requires a clear and verifiable legal basis for any change in the purpose of data processing.
-If personal data is processed without valid consent or another permissible legal basis, there is a risk of high fines and possible civil law claims by the data subjects.
+Transparent information for data subjects is essential in order to meet the requirements of the GDPR to be complied with.
+The regulation requires a clear and demonstrable legal basis for any change in the purpose of data processing.
+Becoming personal data without valid Consent or another permissible legal basis, there is a risk of heavy fines and possible civil claims by the data subjects.

 Reading tip: These are the highest GDPR fines in January 2025